 However, some Catholic as well as Protestant ethicists in recent times have allowed for anal sex as foreplay before the married couple settles into the standard positions for sexual intercourse.
 (Let us recognize that some heterosexual couples have experimented with anal sex; it’s not just a gay thing.)
 That means that these ethicists do not consider anal sex to be a sin in as of itself or else they would categorically condemn it.

 Statistics from sexuality studies ever since the Kinsey report in 1948, which have been refined in more recent studies, show that the percentage of men having male-on-male sex, is much higher than the number of men who self-define as exclusively same-sex.
-This not only argues for sexual fluidity, but also that a number of men who would not regard themselves as homosexual are practicing anal sex.
+This not only argues for sexual fluidity, but also that a number of men who would not regard themselves as homosexual practice anal sex.
 This is notorious in prison populations where men are cut off from the opposite sex.

 The number of nerve endings in the anus makes that area pleasurable to the touch.
 But is it pleasurable for both partners?
 Since the male sex organ is external to the body, men generally tend to externalize sex.
 They go for the climax and ejaculation more than the time spent being intimate with one’s partner, which women prefer.
 Does anal sex increase the sense of distance between the partner and decrease the feelings of intimacy in the sex act?